 There is no single rule regarding what a professional email header must look like.
 It all depends… But we will provide you with a number of ideas and examples.

 Prior to diving into creative ideas, let us say a few sentences about the traditional email header elements, which are a company name, logo, and menu.

-As a rule, a company’s logo includes the company’s name.
+As a rule, logo includes the company’s name.

 If your company is way new to the market, and people are just getting acquainted with your brand and your products, then do not forget to add your company name.
 As the company name is the thing the clients recognize you by.
 Insert it in all emails, no matter if it is a trigger or a promotional one.

 But when your company is world-famous, and you are sure that everyone is familiar with your logo, then you may omit the name of the company and insert just the logo.

 Note: the logo’s background should be transparent in order to match the message color theme.

 The logo is inserted as an image, so you do not have to worry about the fonts.
 It will be correctly displayed in all email clients and on all devices.